General Escrow Instructions

-Internet Escrow Services, Inc., a California corporation ("IES") is the direct provider of escrow services, and is licensed by the Department of Business Oversight, State of California, License Number 963 1867, the Arizona Department of Financial Institutions EA 0908016, and the Idaho Department of Finance, License Number ESC-1050.
+Internet Escrow Services, Inc., a California corporation ("IES") is the direct provider of escrow services, and is licensed by the Department of Financial Protection and Innovation, State of California, License Number 963 1867, the Arizona Department of Financial Institutions EA 0908016, and the Idaho Department of Finance, License Number ESC-1050.

 Transactions performed by a Buyer, Seller and Broker on the Escrow.com site, shall be governed by the Uniform Electronic Transactions Act (Cal.
 Civil Code Section 1633.1 et. seq.) and the California Financial Code governing Escrow Regulations.